 One experimental team consisted of Home Educating families.
 A second programme involved local primary school children in Year 6 (10-11 year old) classes.
 Given space constraints, in this chapter I focus on the pedagogical results rather than the observational data that has guided them.
 However, I include a short summary of data collection methods here.
-I have drawn on multiple methods including: ethnographic journaling as a participant observer, participant interviews and analysis of artefacts used and created.
-I have also undertaken analysis of participant actions via the videoing of the workshop area with a 360 degree video camera and capture of screen data and audio of the laptops used by participants.
+I have drawn on multiple methods including: ethnographic journaling as a participant observer; participant interviews; and analysis of artefacts used and created.
+I have also undertaken analysis of participant actions via the videoing of the workshop area with a 360-degree video camera and capture of screen data and audio of the laptops used by participants.
 While the rich set of data has allowed the cross referencing of the many sources, it also presented a challenge of how to deal effectively with the large amounts of data being gathered.
-The use of a 360 camera reduced the amount of live video footage of interactions needed.
+The use of a 360 degree camera reduced the amount of live video footage of interactions needed.
 Instead of multiple cameras pointed in different directions to capture participant interaction, participants were arranged in a square pointing inwards towards a central 360 degree camera.
 When triangulating data from various sources, I prioritised critical moments in depth which illuminated key themes.
 Analysis of interviews, observation journal notes and screen captures allowed me to identify tensions arising for facilitators and participants in the game making process.
 Analysis of these tensions allowed me to examine and revise teaching approaches and supporting resources.
 My approach involved not to remove all tensions - as some may be productive in the learning process - but rather to identify and avoid unproductive blockages.
 For example, in my journal notes I observed in pair work significant confusion and disputes regarding setting short-term project goals and frustration over lost work and time.
 As a response, I introduced a variety of tools and processes to aid the self-motivation and navigation of learners.
-Other examples of tensions included: difficulties in getting games ready for play-testing due to being lost in the detail of coding, an ability gap between features that participants wanted to add to the game and their technical abilities, the difficulty of supporting learners different approaches to coding, and a lack of reflection on progress and appreciation of the complex learning dimensions involved in game making.
+Other examples of tensions included: difficulties in getting games ready for play-testing due to being lost in the detail of coding; an ability gap between features that participants wanted to add to the game and their technical abilities; the difficulty of supporting learners’ different approaches to coding; and a lack of reflection on progress and appreciation of the complex learning dimensions involved in game making.

 When analysing journal notes I drew on observations of strategies and responses that participants and facilitators used to resolve tensions.
 If effective, I would attempt to incorporate them into future teaching resources.
 For example, I noticed that many participants would deviate from accepted game making practice and try to create impossible or prank-filled games.
 This desire from participants to cause frustration in game play sometimes had a productive impact on their level of engagement and the complexity of the game design the coding structures they created.
 Responses to recognise and encourage this behaviour are outlined below.
-At the end of the game making programs I analysed journal notes and the changes to teaching resources to collate and code the responses to tensions to find common themes.
+At the end of the game making programs, I analysed journal notes and the changes to teaching resources to collate and code the responses to tensions to find common themes.
 I synthesised and refined the presentation of the responses using these themes as a way to help both learners and other facilitators to navigate and address similar issues when game making.
 The final part of this chapter gives an overview of the learning design that has emerged from this participatory design-based approach.

 Overview of The 3M Game Making Learning Design